 - Crooked people who like to prey upon consumers’ credit information.

-- Wrong or bad information appearing on consumer’s credit report.
+- Wrong or bad information appearing on the consumer’s credit report.

 - Businesses or creditors that pull your credit without consumer’s authorization.